 |Core Subjects||Foundation Subjects|

-Our curriculum is delivered through a number of topics or themes across year groups.
+Our curriculum is delivered through a variety of topics or themes across year groups.
 This helps children to make connections between areas of learning, promotes enjoyment and encourages the development and application of skills.

 As a Catholic school our faith permeates every aspect of our school.
 Religion is a relationship of love between the child and God, and between the child and other people, in our community.
 Religious Education fosters this relationship through daily prayer, Acts of Worship and Celebrations of Liturgy.
 As a Catholic school we feel it is important that children learn how to co-operate with and forgive others.
 Scripture, teachings of the Church and the teachers’ own witness and example are the means by which these are taught.